Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 ### On Balance

 Since I am mostly dealing with subraces and subclasses, I am aiming for internal balance between the already existing ones and those I add.
-Hence I can approach this using a limited balance scope and have no intention to benchmark these against vanilla dungeons and dragons.
+Hence I can approach this using a limited balancing scope and have no intention to benchmark these against vanilla dungeons and dragons.

 ### What This Is